nick860/taki/README.md

-data - מהסרבר
-my_id - הid שלנו
-game - כל מה שצריך מהמשחק
-cur_turn - התור כרגע
-pile - the leading card
-card - הקלף שאנחנו מקבלים מהפעולה שלנו play_turn - הקלף שאנחנו שולחים לסרבר
+data - the data from the server my_id - our id game - the game itself(and all his paremters) cur_turn - the current turn pile - the leading card card - our card to put into the game play_turn - our card sending to the front side